George Van Horn Moseley: Retirement

-Shortly after the December 7, 1941, attack on Pearl Harbor, Moseley wrote to former president Herbert Hoover alleging that a conspiracy of the British government and Jews in the United States goaded Japan to make war on the United States.
+Shortly after the December 7, 1941, attack on Pearl Harbor, Moseley wrote to former president Herbert Hoover, alleging that a conspiracy of the British government and Jews in the United States goaded Japan to make war on the United States.

 In 1947, Moseley said of his years as a West Point cadet, "there was one Jew in my class, a very undesirable creature, who was soon eliminated."
-In the 1950s he became a critic of the Eisenhower Administration and championed the rehabilitation of convicted Nazi war criminal, Karl Doenitz.
+In the 1950s, he became a critic of the Eisenhower Administration and championed the rehabilitation of convicted Nazi war criminal Karl Doenitz.

 In 1951, the president of Piedmont College in Georgia invited Moseley to speak.
 Students and faculty protested because of his racist views.
 TIME called him a "trumpeter for Aryan supremacy."
 One faculty member was fired for speaking in opposition to the speaking engagement.
 Calls for the president's resignation followed.
-Almost the entire faculty and 9 trustees resigned in the next two years and enrollment fell by two thirds.
+Almost the entire faculty and nine trustees resigned over the next two years, and enrollment fell by two-thirds.

 In 1959, Moseley was one of the founders of Americans for Constitutional Action, an anti-Semitic successor to America First.

-In retirement Moseley lived at the Atlanta Biltmore Hotel in Atlanta, Georgia.
+In retirement, Moseley lived at the Atlanta Biltmore Hotel in Atlanta, Georgia.
 He died in Atlanta from a heart attack on November 7, 1960, and was buried at West Point Cemetery.
-Although he had disappeared from the public's view, he continued to influence a generation of other officers, including Albert Wedemeyer who shared similar bigoted beliefs.
-According to Professor Joshua Kastenberg at the University of New Mexico, prior to the January 6, 2021 attack on the United States Capitol in Washington D.C., Moseley was the most extreme example of a retired officer seeking to subvert the Constitution.
+Although he had disappeared from the public's view, he continued to influence a generation of other officers, including Albert Wedemeyer, who shared similar beliefs.